imhafeez/ha_firestore_realtime_paginate/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-# Realtime Pagination list/grid view for Firestore
+# Firestore Realtime Paginationed list or grid view
 Flutter library for displaying realtime paginated list view or gird view based on screensize.
 ## Features